What do Council Reps Do?

 - Create a WTA policy.

-Additionally, the Council approves negotiations packages, the budget and resolutions taken to the Annual General Meeting of the Manitoba Teachers’ Society.
+Additionally, the Council approves the budget, and resolutions taken to the Annual General Meeting of the Manitoba Teachers’ Society.

 A Council Representative acts as liaison between the Council and the staff of their school or location, reporting to staff and membership about what transpires at Council meetings.

 - Bring staff concerns or issues of importance to the Council meeting;